Oven Roasted Sweet Potatoes with Rosemary and Pomegranate

 to make this recipe you need sweet potatoes, rosemary, olive oil, spices and pomegranate arils.

-Sweet Potatoes: They caramelize naturally when roasted due to their high sugar content, creating a crispy, golden exterior.
+Sweet Potatoes: They caramelize naturally when roasted, creating a crispy, golden exterior.
 Cut the sweet potatoes into uniform cubes to ensure even roasting.

 Spices: I use 4 spices to make this recipe which are cinnamon, allspice, nutmeg, and smoked paprika.
 I enjoy using smoked paprika for roasting vegetables, however, regular paprika would work, too.
 You can use other spices such as cayenne pepper, cumin, coriander, black pepper, garlic powder, onion powder, and chili powder.

-Rosemary: It has a woody aroma that balances the sweetness of the potatoes.
-Strip the leaves from the stem for even distribution.
+Rosemary: It has an earthy aroma that balances the sweetness of the potatoes.
+You can use fresh or dried rosemary.
 I also like to add some other fresh herbs such as parsley, thyme, or oregano to this recipe.

 Pomegranate Arils: Provide a juicy burst of freshness that cuts through the richness of the roasted sweet potatoes.
-To easily remove arils, cut the pomegranate in half and tap the back with a wooden spoon over a bowl.
+You can follow my tutorial on how to cut a pomegranate .

 How to Pick the Right Sweet Potatoes